 The Sandburg family did not name their home Connemara.
 They simply kept the name that the former owners (Ellison Smyth) had given it.
 It is from a region in Ireland.
 Mrs. Sandburg used the name for her dairy farm, Connemara Farms.

 The Sandburg's moved to Connemara with over 16,000 volumes.
 Over 11,000 are still at the park today.
 You can search his book collection here: https://museum.nps.gov/ParkIndex.aspx.
 This database also includes Mrs. Sandburg's dairy goat prize ribbons, Carl Sandburg's guitars, plant specimens from the park, the Atlas to Accompany the Official Records of the Union and Confederate Armies (1894) and much more.

 How much did it cost the Sandburg's to buy this property?

-In the fall of 1945, the Sandburg's paid $45,000 for 248 acres of land, a three-story main house with over 9,000 square feet, a barn complex and several outbuildings.
+In the fall of 1945, the Sandburg's paid $45,000 for 248 acres of land, a three-story house with over 7,700 square feet, farm structures, and several outbuildings.
 Carl Sandburg commented they had bought a "village" and Mrs. Sandburg a "million acres of sky."

 Did Carl Sandburg give an address at the inauguration of President John F. Kennedy?

 Carl Sandburg did NOT give an address at the inauguration of President John F. Kennedy, that was Robert Frost.
-Sandburg did work feverishly with Harry Golden on the campaign to elect Kennedy and he wrote the preface to Kennedy's book of speeches entitled To Turn the Tide.
+Sandburg did work on the campaign to elect Kennedy and he wrote the preface to Kennedy's book of speeches entitled To Turn the Tide.